Wayne Rooney rejoins Everton

 They have bought young England players goalkeeper Jordan Pickford from Sunderland and Burnley central defender Michael Keane plus Netherlands midfielder Davy Klaasen from Ajax Amsterdam among others, spending almost 90 million pounds.

-(Reporting by Steve Tongue and Neil Robinson in London; editing by Ken Ferris and Ed Osmond)
+Reporting by Steve Tongue and Neil Robinson in London; editing by Ken Ferris and Ed Osmond